djug/pricing-calculator/README.md

 - `TweakInterface` is the interface all tweaks need to implement. `PriceCalculator` could execute any tweak class as long as it adheres to this contract.

 - `DayBasedFixedPrice`: a class that returns a fixed price if a condition on the current day is met.

-*Example*: if the item is purchased on a  Weekday the price will be £6.
+Example: if the item is purchased on a  Weekday the price will be £6.

 - `LocationBasedIncreasePercentage`: a class that applies an increase on the base price (a percentage) if a condition on the location where the item is purchased is met.

-*Example*: if the item is purchased in London then apply a 25 percent increase of the base price.
+Example: if the item is purchased in London then apply a 25 percent increase of the base price.

 - `MembershipBasedReductionPercentage`: a class that applies a reduction on the base price (a percentage) if a condition on the membership of the user who purchased it  is met.

-*Example*: if the item is purchased by a user who has a “Standard” membership then apply a 50 percent reduction of the base price.
+Example: if the item is purchased by a user who has a “Standard” membership then apply a 50 percent reduction of the base price.

 Note that these classes use some traits `HasTweakCondition` and `HasTweakParameter` (shared functionality).